georgkreimer/synology-downloadstation-cli/README.md

 - `c` — clear all completed tasks
 - `r` — manual refresh (auto refresh already runs every ~1 s)
 - `q` — quit the TUI
+- Paste multiple URLs separated by whitespace/newlines into the new-task prompt and press `Option+Enter` to queue them all at once.

 Paste support accepts bracketed paste sequences (cmd+V) and strips ANSI/control characters before inserting into the URL prompt.